 You might already have a lacrosse goal, but the net is starting to fall apart and needs to be replaced.
-If you are sick of chasing your lacrosse balls around the yard, it might be time to upgrade your net!
+If you are sick of chasing your lacrosse balls around the yard, it might be time for an upgrade!

-This article will share some tips for purchasing a lacrosse goal and a lacrosse net, then share some of the lacrosse drills that you can use to improve your game.
+This article will share some tips for purchasing your lacrosse gear, then share some of the lacrosse drills that you can use to improve your game.
 After that, we’ll highlight a few of the best lacrosse nets on the market!

 Choosing a Lacrosse Goal or Lacrosse Net